-If you stay in the game and stick with your investments for a while, your losses will remain hypothetical and you could benefit from better days to come.
-So, if you hold your nerve and ride out the current dip, you might find yourself glad you didn’t sell all your investments.
+If you stay in the game and stick with your investments for a while, your losses remain hypothetical, and you could benefit from better days to come.
+So, if you hold your nerve and stay invested, then you might find yourself glad you didn’t sell all your investments.

-Ask for help if you need to
+Ask for help if you need it

 In fact, you can be completely new to the world of investing and you could still become an investor.
-All you need to do is choose how much you want to invest and the risk level that suits you.
-We’ll do the investing for you, saving you plenty of time, hassle, additional cost, and lots of research.
+To get started with Wealthify, all you need to do is choose how much you want to invest and the risk level that suits you.
+We’ll then build your perfect Plan and do the investing for you, saving you plenty of time, hassle, additional cost, and lots of research.